Bhumman Shah: Legacy

-After carrying out his religious mission for well over 50 years, Baba died in 1762 CE.
-He was succeeded by Mahant Nirmal Chand, who continued his work.

 During the times of sixth Mahant Baba Darshan Dass, a British Divisional Commissioner visited the Dera.
 Impressed by Mahant's personality as well as the Dera-complex and the free-kitchen service (Langar), the Commissioner attached 3000 acres (12 km^{2}) of agricultural land as fief to the shrine (Baba Bhuman Shah by Sant Chandra Swami).

 Total landed property in the name of Shrine grew well over 18,000 acres (73 km^{2}) of agricultural land (cf: 18700 acres (76 km^{2}) in the name of Gurudwara Sri Nankana Sahib in Sheikhupura).
 Besides landed property, there was other moveable/immoveable property in the name of the Dera.

 An Udasi Akhara attached to his name, named Dera Baba Bhuman Shah, was established at his haveli in Depalpur, Okara, Punjab but it now lies in ruins in modern-day Pakistan.
-The site contains many historical structures and murals, now in a dilapitated, vandalized, and neglected state.
+The site contains many historical structures and murals, now in a dilapidated, vandalized, and neglected state.